MinishLab/model2vec/model2vec/train/README.md

 ## Explainability

 We offer a simple explainability method that allows you to see the most important tokens for a prediction.
 This is based on the logit outputs for the tokens in the input text, which we extract by forward passing them individually through the trained classifier.
-Since our classifier is a simple mean embedding followed by a single linear layer (meaning there is interaction between tokens), this is a good approximation of the importance of each token.
+Since our classifier is a simple mean embedding followed by a single linear layer (meaning there is no interaction between tokens), this is a good approximation of the importance of each token.
 The following code example shows how this works:

 ```python
 from datasets import load_dataset